saloon-protocol/smartcontracts/README.md

 [forge](https://book.getfoundry.sh/forge/)

-## IMMEDIATE TODO:

-- Implement saloonWallet

-- Fix Manager to use saloonWallet as input when calling proxies

 ## Basic Flow

 The Manager contract controls it all, it is the only contract that we and any users have to interact with.
 This makes it simple and straightforward, not juggling different contracts addresses on front end or anything, just need to keep track of this one.